Winter Hair Color in NYC: Low-Maintenance Options That Actually Last

 The Support Layer for Winter Color

-Each of these addresses a specific winter failure mode.
-Together, they maintain the surface condition that determines how well a professionally designed color result reads between December and March.
+Each addresses a specific winter failure mode.
+Together, they maintain the surface condition that determines how designed color reads between December and March.

 Winter Color as the Foundation for Spring